tagion/tagion/docs/gov/intro/index.md

 Welcome to the governance documentation-pages of the Tagion network.
 These pages will be continuously updated as our network matures.

-Governance, to us, simultaneously means the structure AND processes of managing a decentralised system.
+Governance, to us, simultaneously means the structure AND processes of managing a decentralised system - including the procedures through which decisions are made, and rules are established.
+Governance thus steers an organization, community, or, in this case, our decentralized network,Tagion.
-And structure and process will change in step with the staged release of our network - see below - and with your input:
-Please feel invited to contribute!
-For the time being, this happens on Discord (join [here](https://discord.gg/wE4AA64a)).

-To break up our ideas and make them easier to follow, we have structured the governance of our network into four interdependent areas.
+To break up our ideas and make them easier to follow, we have structured the governance of our network into four interdependent areas (see menu on left hand side).
-The structure and process of each of those will have effects and consequences on all other, directly or indirectly.
+The structure and process of each of those will have effects and consequences on all other, directly or indirectly. .)
-Navigate them through the menu.

-## Phased decentralisation of Tagion
-The word "decentralisation" here refers to a network in which no entity can impose it's will and interest on the rest of the network.
-Practically, Tagion does not meet this criterium yet.
-But the current network stewards at  [Decard](https://www.tagion.org/about/) have bound themselves to make this vision a reality as soon as possible.
-For this purpose, our ["Manifesto"](./manifesto) sets out the values and ambitions for Tagion, as guiding principles throughout the development process.
+In the end, we seek to establish robust, decentralized procedures that allow the network’s evolution to be guided by the collective will of its "community" (the meaning of this and other terms will be specified in the glossary).
+As a whole this shall guarantee that the  network’s trajectory remains aligned with the aspirations and principles laid out in our ["Manifesto"](./manifesto).

 :::note[The _Tagion Governance Manifesto_]